mfocchi/locosim/Readme.md

 # Usage with a Virtual Machine

+First install the free software VMWare Player (the "player" keyword is for free personal use in the VMware software).
+For Linux / Windows system you can find it  [here](https://www.vmware.com/it/products/workstation-player/workstation-player-evaluation.html) for MAC  [here](https://customerconnect.vmware.com/en/evalcenter?p=fusion-player-personal-13) (you need to create an account I am sorry).

-Download the following [virtual machine](https://www.dropbox.com/sh/5trh0s5y1xzdjds/AACchznJb7606MbQKb6-fUiUa) (made for VirtualBox) for Ubuntu 20 and run the lab experiments that are present in: **robot_control/lab_exercises** you can find a detailed description of them in **robot_control/lab_exercises/lab_descriptions**.
-The virtual machine contains **both** the code and the required dependencies already installed.
+Then, download the following [virtual machine](https://www.dropbox.com/scl/fo/tjwfcjwnenqgtsakohdfy/h?dl=0&rlkey=lg1fdkn6k0thveg4efuwoh3kn) and run the file **VM ROBO.vmx** to open it.
+You  will have now a fully working Ubuntu 20 system with all the needed dependencies, code and Pycharm IDE already installed.
+The lab experiments that are present in: **robot_control/lab_exercises** you can find a detailed description of them in **robot_control/lab_exercises/lab_descriptions**.

+**IMPORTANT NOTE!** To be able to update the submodules you need to generate you SSH key inside the virtual machine a store it in your Github account as explained  [here](https://github.com/mfocchi/lab-docker/blob/master/install_docker.md#installing-git-and-ssh-key).

-**COMPATIBILITY ISSUES:** This virtual machine works with x86-64 processors, for new MAC M1/M2 that employ ARM  processors, the only solution is to install a  [parallel/multipass](https://github.com/mfocchi/lab-docker/blob/master/multipass.md) virtual machine and install natively all the [dependencies](https://github.com/mfocchi/locosim)  inside there.
+**COMPATIBILITY ISSUES:** This virtual machine works with x86-64 processors, but not for new MAC M1/M2 that employ ARM  processors, the only solution is to install a  [parallel/multipass](https://github.com/mfocchi/lab-docker/blob/master/multipass.md) virtual machine and install natively all the [dependencies](https://github.com/mfocchi/locosim#native-installation-on-linux)  inside there.
 Remember that on MAC you need to replace "sudo apt  install package_name" with "brew install package_name".
 The easiest way is to follow a detailed wiki [here](https://github.com/NatFederico/roboticsVM), made by Federico Natali.

 # Usage with Docker